onflow/flow/flips/20211007-transaction-fees.md

 ### Viewing the deducted fees

-After a transaction was executed the fee breakdown should be visible in the fee deduction event.
-All of the components of the fee calculation should be inferable from the state of the network at the time when the transaction was executed and the event data.

-The effort cost factors and the constant inclusion/dynamic effort can be read from the state, so the remaining data needed on the transaction fee event are the dynamic inclusion effort an the dynamic calculation effort.
-For redundancy the total amount of fees should also be a field of the fee deduction event.
+The breakdown of the transaction fee calculation for a transaction should be somehow visible after the transaction is executed.

+The proposed solution is to allow anyone reconstruct the transaction fees breakdown from two sources of information.

+Some data can be retrieved from querying the blockchain at that height:
+- fee effort cost factors
+- inclusion static effort
+- inclusion dynamic effort

+Some data will be on the fee deduction event emitted when the fees are deducted:
+- dynamic inclusion effort
+- dynamic computation effort

+From this data the entire breakdown and the final price can be deducted.

+The fee deduction event should also contain what the final fee price was.
+This is so the final fee value is more accessible and also for redundancy.
 ### Transaction Fee estimation

 To estimate the minimum transaction fees (<img src="https://render.githubusercontent.com/render/math?math=F^%5Ctext%7Bmin%7D">) needed for a transaction some data needs to be retrieved from the state (access node):